nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 - `?` (warning statement)
 - `x` (error statement)

-To in order help users quickly verify their BP security configurations and operations are correct, the default BPSec logging level is set to 4 to provide per bundle status update in _ion.log_.
+To help users quickly verify their BP security configurations and operations are correct, the default BPSec logging level is set to 4 to provide per bundle status updates in _ion.log_.
 This is also the level required for running the python-based BPSec regression tests in the ION distribution.
 This level of verbosity may be too high for operation or too low for in-depth debugging.
 Therefore, when needed, you can recompile ION to turn BPSec logging off or set a specific logging level based on your needs.

 To run BPSec logging at default level, run